Rupert Sheldrake: Early life and education

 Sheldrake was born on 28 June 1942, in Newark-on-Trent, Nottinghamshire, to Reginald Sheldrake and Doris (née Tebbutt).
-His father was a University of Nottingham-educated pharmacist who ran a chemist's shop on the same road as his parents' wallpaper shop.
+His father was a University of Nottingham-educated pharmacist who ran a chemist's shop down the street from where Rupert's grandparents had a wallpaper shop.
 Sheldrake credits his father (an amateur naturalist and microscopist) with supporting his interests in zoology and botany.

 Although his parents were Methodists, they sent him to Worksop College, an Anglican boarding school.
 Sheldrake has said:

 I went through the standard scientific atheist phase when I was about 14 ...
 I bought into that package deal of science equals atheism.
 I was the only boy at my high Anglican boarding school who refused to get confirmed.

 In the nine-month period before starting college, Sheldrake worked at the Parke-Davis pharmacology research lab in London, an experience he described as formative due to the required destruction of lab animals, which he found deeply unsettling.
 At Clare College, Cambridge, Sheldrake studied biology and biochemistry.
 In 1964, he was awarded a fellowship to study the philosophy and history of science at Harvard University.
 After a year at Harvard, he returned to Cambridge, where he earned a PhD in biochemistry in 1968 for his work in plant development and plant hormones.